-The .csv file exported from SonarWiz4 was also saved as a Microsoft Excel spreadsheet and served as the basis of the Side Scan Sonar Contact List contained in Separate V. The columns retained were shifted in the order shown in Table No. 10.
-Many of these were retained in addition to the columns required as stated in Section 8.3.2 of the HSSD (2010).
+The .csv file exported from SonarWiz5 was also saved as a Microsoft Excel spreadsheet and served as the basis of the Side Scan Sonar Contact List contained in Separate V; note that there are sometimes two Contact Lists, one for each Subarea.
+The columns retained were shifted in the order shown in Table No. 10.
+Many of these were retained in addition to the columns required as stated in Section 8.3.2 of the HSSD (2011).

-As shown in Table No. 10, Columns R (Contact Correlation) and S (Distance from Primary) were added to aid in the contact correlation process and columns T (Comparison with SWMB) and U (Contact Depicted in S-57 Feature File) added in accordance with Section 8.3.2 of the HSSD (2010).
+As shown in Table No. 10, Columns R (Contact Correlation) and S (Distance from Primary) were added to aid in the contact correlation process and columns T (Comparison with SWMB) and U (Contact Depicted in S-57 Feature File) added in accordance with Section 8.3.2 of the HSSD (2011).
 Once the multibeam BASE surfaces had been reviewed for anomalous data points in conjunction with charts and side scan sonar contacts (refer to Section B.1), the contacts were systematically reviewed in the CARIS HIPS/SIPS map window with respect to BASE surfaces and charted features.
-The attributes of each contact were examined in the CARIS selection window and the final four columns of the side scan sonar contact list were populated as each contact was reviewed.
+The attributes of each contact were examined in the CARIS selection window and the final four columns of the side scan sonar contact list populated as each contact was reviewed.

 The 'Contact Correlation' column was filled in as (1) No duplicate contact, (2) Primary, or (3) Secondary to the <Target Name of Primary>.
 The Primary contact was chosen from the SSS as the image that best represented the contact.
 When a Primary contact was picked for a platform, not only was the image quality taken into account, but also the line on which the contact was tagged.
 This was done to obtain the best possible position and to avoid picking a contact on lines that exhibited excessive turning.
 The information from the Primary contacts was used in creation of the S-57 Feature File.
-The distance between the primary and secondary contacts was measured in CARIS and recorded in the 'Distance from Primary' column.
+The distance between the primary and secondary contacts was measured in CARIS and recorded in the 'Distance from Primary' column in order to provide a quality check on the side scan sonar positioning.
 The 'Comparison with SWMB' column is the result of comparing the side scan sonar data to the multibeam data.
 These were recorded as follows: (1) contact did not appear in MB or (2) provide the least depth: swmb least depth = x.x.
 Information regarding investigations that proved or disproved the significance of a specific contact is also provided in this column.
 The final column 'Contact Depicted in S-57 Feature File', was populated by 4 statements, 3 of which are provided in Section 8.3.2 of the HSSD (2011).
-These are: (1) yes, obstr, (2) yes, sounding only, or (3) no. An additional option was added for platforms as (4) yes, of splf.
+These are: (1) yes, obstr, (2) yes, sounding only, or (3) no. An additional option was added for platforms as (4) yes, ofsplf.
 If a contact is represented by a primary and secondary contact and also represented in the S-57 Feature File, the final column will say 'yes' for all primary and secondary contacts.
 However, only the Primary contact information will be used in the S-57 Feature File.